w3f/polkadot-spec/spec.md

 - Account 0: Null, Nobody, Universal.
 Basic user-level account.
 Can be queried for non-sensitive universal data (like `block_number()`, `block_hash()`).
 Represents the unauthenticated (external transaction) origin.
 - Accounts 1...: The virtual account indices.
 - Account ~7: Timestamp account.
 Stores the current time.
 May be called from the unauthenticated account once per block.
 - Account ~6: Authentication account.
 Basic account lookup account.
 Stores a mapping `U64 -> H160` providing a partial public-key derivative ("address", similar to an Ethereum address) for each account index.
-Can be used to register new accounts (in return for some price).
+Automatically registers new accounts (in return for some price).
 Registration begins at some index greater than zero (likely to be 1 + the number of genesis allocations).
 The current index increments with each new account registered.
-A nominal fee (whose value may be set by the Administration contract) is payable for each new account registered.
+Accounts should not be createable without some sort of economic activity happening.
 - Account ~5: Para-chain management account.
 Stores all things to do with para-chains including total para-chain balances, relay-chain-native account balances that are transferable (per para-chain), validation function, queue information and current state.
 Is flushed at the beginning of each block in order to allow the previous block's messages to the relay chain to execute.
 - Account ~4: Staking account.
 Stores all things to do with the proof-of-stake algorithm particularly currently staked amounts as a mapping from `U64 -> [ balance: U256, nonce: U64 ]`.
 Informs the Consensus account of its current validator set.
 Hosts stake-voting.
 - Account ~3: Consensus account.
 Stores all things consensus and code is the relay-chain consensus logic.
 Requires to be informed of the current validator set and can be queried for behaviour profiles.
 Checks validator signatures.